Siddhu +2: Production

-The film was initially titled Puthiya Vaarpugal, but later changed to avoid the misconception that it was a remake of the 1979 film of the same name.
+The film was initially titled Puthiya Vaarpugal, but later retitled to avoid the misconception that it was a remake of the 1979 film.

 Soundtrack

-Music is composed by Dharan, teaming up with K. Bhagyaraj for the second time following a successful collaboration in Parijatham (2006).
-The soundtrack album, which released on 31 October 2010, features six songs, with two of them being composed by Dharan and Babu Shankar, and another two being a remix from Bhagyaraj's Idhu Namma Aalu (1988) and "En Sogakathaiyai" from Thooral Ninnu Pochu.
+Music is mostly composed by Dharan, teaming up with K. Bhagyaraj for the second time following a successful collaboration in Parijatham (2006).
+The soundtrack album, which released on 31 October 2010, features six songs, with two of them being composed by Dharan and Babu Shankar, and another two being a remix of "Naan Aalana Thamarai" from Bhagyaraj's Idhu Namma Aalu (1988) and "En Sogakathaiyai" from Thooral Ninnu Pochu (titled as "Kelu Kelu") and one being composed by Thaman.
 Notably, music composer Yuvan Shankar Raja and film director Venkat Prabhu's had lent their voices for each a song.
 "Poove Poove" in particular became popular and a chartbuster.
 Lyrics were penned by Na.
 Muthukumar, Babu Shankar and Amudhamani.